Actindo-AG/Documentation/DataHub/UserInterface/ETLExtensions.md

 ![Tax zone to VAT ID](/Assets/Screenshots/DataHub/Settings/ETL/Extensions/TaxZoneToVATID.png "[Tax zone to VAT ID]")

 This extension is used to map a tax zone attribute to a string attribute.
-This mapping is only used when the tax zone is maintained in a separate attribute in the source system and not included to the price attribute.
+The tax zone attribute is Actindo specific and therefore needs a special extension for mapping.
+This mapping is only used when the tax zone is maintained in a separate attribute and not included to the price attribute.

 [comment]: <> (Stimmt das?
 Anwendungsbeispiel?
 Mehr infos!
 Bild aktualisieren!
 Datentypen?)